veelenga/veelenga.github.io/_posts/2020-09-16-tracking-paper-trail-versions-per-request.markdown

 end
 ```

-At this point we have a relation between the save request and the versions, but how to actually
+At this point we have a relationship between the save request and the versions, but how do we actually
-associate these records properly.
+associate these records properly?
 The solution is not really straightforward and depends on the
 [PaperTrail's metadata](https://github.com/paper-trail-gem/paper_trail/blob/a2bf2ffc9ccbfb5e28a395da0953104af2b006e5/README.md#metadata-from-controllers)
 feature.